hl-valdemar/BSc-Thesis/report/main.typ

 Model-free reinforcement learning takes a different approach to learning optimal behaviors compared to model-based methods.
 Rather than explicitly modeling the environment's dynamics, model-free approaches attempt to learn optimal policies from experience.
-Bayesian Exploration Networks (BENs) extend this idea into the Bayesian realm by characterizing uncertainty in the Bellman operator itself, instead of in the environment's transition dynamics.
+Bayesian Exploration Networks (BENs) extend this idea into the Bayesian realm by characterizing uncertainty in the Bellman operator itself, instead of in the environment's transition dynamics @fellows2024bayesianexplorationnetworks.

 #attention("Model-Free vs Model-Based")[
-    While model-based approaches maintain explicit probabilistic models of the environment's dynamics, model-free methods like BEN directly learn mappings from states to values or actions.
+    While model-based approaches maintain explicit probabilistic models of the environment's dynamics, model-free methods like BEN directly learn mappings from states to values or actions @DayanPeter2008RlTG.
     This can be more computationally efficient but requires careful handling of uncertainty.
 ]